Skill Demand Index

 Which roles need Experience most:

-Marketing positions drive 38% of demand.
-Software Engineering also frequently list Experience as a requirement.
+Other positions drive 24% of demand.
+Software Engineering and Marketing also frequently list Experience as a requirement.
+Skills commonly paired with Experience include Data Analysis and Communication Skills.

 Depth Level Distribution